UnlockGPU/UnlockGPU/index-revised.md

 **Developers speak.
 Shareholders vote.
 Together we break the lock.**

-*We are AMD shareholders turning real developer pain into board-level action.*
+We are AMD shareholders turning real developer pain into board-level action.

-**Guess how many of the world's top 20 AI startups use something other than NVIDIA?**
-**Just one—and it's not AMD.** Meanwhile, **13 of the world's top 20 supercomputers run AMD silicon.[^gpu-count-method]**

-[^gpu-count-method]: Full tables and sourcing in our report: [“Supercomputers vs. AI Startups: GPU/Compute Provider Table (2025)”](/reports/ai-supercomputer-vs-startup-gpu-table).

 ## Why hasn't AMD broken the CUDA monopoly?

+**Guess how many of the world's top 20 AI startups use something other than NVIDIA?** Just one—and it's not AMD.
+Yet 13 of the world's top 20 supercomputers run AMD silicon.[^gpu-count-method]
-It's not the hardware.
+Hardware is not the problem.
 AMD's MI300X competes directly with NVIDIA's H100, and AMD powers the world's fastest supercomputers.

+[^gpu-count-method]: Full tables and sourcing in our report: ["Supercomputers vs. AI Startups: GPU/Compute Provider Table (2025)"](/reports/ai-supercomputer-vs-startup-gpu-table).

 **The problem is broken trust.** Years of unstable releases and unfulfilled promises have poisoned the developer ecosystem, leaving NVIDIA with [massive market dominance](https://www.cnbc.com/2024/10/14/nvidia-shares-hit-a-record-as-chipmaker-market-cap-tops-3point4-trillion.html) despite AMD's competitive hardware.